nerves-project/nerves/guides/introduction/getting-started.md

 ## Nerves + Livebook

-The best path to exploring Nerves for the first time is by setting up the [Nerves Livebook project](https://github.com/nerves-livebook/nerves_livebook).
+A great path to exploring Nerves for the first time is by setting up the [Nerves Livebook project](https://github.com/nerves-livebook/nerves_livebook).
 This allows you to try out the Nerves project on real hardware without needing to build a project from scratch.